derekc22/flight-sim/README.md

 - The simulator is configured via JSON files in the `config/` directory
 - `config/run.json` selects which JSON configuration files are active for a given run
+- `scripts/bin/run.sh` runs the simulation and launches FlightGear
+- `scripts/bin/plot.sh` generates plots from logged data
+- `scripts/bin/analyze.sh` runs post-run analysis with MATLAB
+- `scripts/bin/test.sh` runs unit tests
 - `.env` stores local machine paths for the repository, FlightGear, and the FlightGear protocol directory
-- `scripts/bin/run.sh` is the main entry point.
-It handles the normal run workflow, including launching FlightGear and running the simulator.

 ## Setup